Our Mission The Journey Retreats Safety Begin Here

 📍 Jamaica

-Land-Based Group Psilocybin Retreat · 3 nights · Full program arc · Pre and post integration support included
+Ancestra Signature Group Psilocybin Retreat · 5 nights · Full program arc · Pre and post integration support included

 The people who will hold this with you

-Your retreat is guided by facilitators who bring both rigorous training and genuine personal relationship with this work.
+Your retreat is guided by facilitators who bring both rigorous training and lived experience with this work.

 Mária Osero